 Touched by the Sun…Carly Simon (2019), about her close friendship with Jackie Kennedy Onassis.
 I can never pass up a Kennedy book, and this one though short and sweet, gives you a glimpse of two women who simply liked each other, the one left, missing, the one, now gone.

-Life Isn’t Everything: Mike Nichols as Remembered by 150 0f His Closest Friends…Ash Carter and Sam Kashner (2019).
+Life Isn’t Everything: Mike Nichols as Remembered by 150 of His Closest Friends…Ash Carter and Sam Kashner (2019).
 So many poignant stories and quotes spanning a career that will keep you in awe.
 Talk about a legacy, a man not only gifted, but truly loved.
 At the end, you’ll feel as if you too were a friend of Mike’s.

 Elizabeth…J. Randy Taraborelli (2006).
 Elizabeth Taylor had a life that almost seems made up, starting with a stage mother who pushed her only daughter into stardom like a rocket launched from Cape Canaveral.

-Toss in 8 husbands, illness upon illness, censored by the Vatican for a scandalous love affair with Richard Burton while both married, casually bankrupting 20th Century Fox for her wild extravagance during the making of the film, Cleopatra, and you’ll have a book you can’t put down.
+Toss in 8 husbands, illness upon illness, censored by the Vatican for a scandalous love affair with Richard Burton while both married, casually bankrupting 20th Century Fox for her wild extravagance during the lavish making of the film, Cleopatra, and you’ll have a book you can’t put down.

 Mr. Taraborelli, who penned Jackie, Janet and Lee (2018), and The Kennedy Heirs (2019), is a smooth, tell-all writer that makes it seem perfectly permissible being privy to someone’s dirty laundry, softening it with humanity.
 Don’t know how he does it.